snt-arg/Tello_Demo/README.md

 Tello_Demo

+USE Landmark_version for Demo
+I added a pdf. document for the possible commands to give.

 This project aimed to create a tello drone which can follow orders in real time.

 For now, this project has 2 operatable sketches with 2 entirely different approaches: One with images and one with landmarks which is a script I modified based on another one's.